pmdjdias/ua_infovis/D3/Lesson_05/README.md

 ![Treemap](./treemap.jpg)

-Try some options and the draing mode.
+Try some options and the drawing mode.
 What's the default option?